camillarinciari-polimi/FreeTheBlob/Documents/GameDesginDocument_Draft.md

 ---

 # Design Document - 3rd November

+To see sketches, open the PDF file.

 ## Overview and vision statement